View Comments (1)

 Fear and uncertainty grip Suffolk following attacks

-Boone figured walking from Suffolk’s Ridgeway Building to a spot in Cambridge where her partner could pick her up would be the best way out of the city once classes had been cancelled and most public buildings were being evacuated.
+Boone figured walking from Suffolk’s Ridgeway Building to a spot in Cambridge where her partner could pick her up would be the best way out of the city once classes had been canceled and most public buildings were being evacuated.
 After all, she didn’t know if roads might get shut down, how many people would be clogging up the MBTA trying to get home or if Boston would be the next target of the terrorists attacking the country.

 “It was very tense, very nerve wracking and pretty much everything closed,” Boone said.